|Butler's rapid rise follows familiar pattern|

 And it's all because Butler coaches look for distinctive traits in recruits - like maturity and teamwork - that other schools often overlook.
 At Butler, they're essential.

-high school coaches and the coaches around them.
+``We spend a lot of time talking to their high school coaches and the coaches around them.
 That gives you better insight into them,'' Stevens said. ``But I think if you watched how they interacted with their teammates on and off the court, you'd see we really didn't have to do a lot of research.''

 So when the freshmen arrive in Indy, they've already agreed to trade glitz and glamour, even dunks, for productivity.